SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 Now, defluffify by re-writing the three points + so what in as little words as possible.

-**Although the European balance of power does lead to frequent competitive conflict, it ultimately is both naturally unavoidable in Europe and the best outcome for generally peaceful international policy**
+**Although the European balance of power does lead to frequent competitive conflict through the frequent adjustment of balance, it ultimately is both naturally unavoidable in Europe and the best outcome for generally peaceful international policy**

 1. Inevitable
 2. Natural and Unavoidable in Europe